-- 1. - BSCC Type (California Type) and Fed Class (Federal Classification).
-2.
+- BSCC Type (California Type); and, Fed Class (Federal Classification)

-BSCC Types AS Administrative Station Law enforcement facilities that do not have a locked room or cuffing fixture available.
-ASC Administrative Station with Cuffing Fixture Law enforcement facilities that do not have a locked room to hold adults, but do contain a cuffing fixture for the secure detention of adults.
-LU Lock Up A room or secure enclosure under the control of the sheriff or other peace officer that is primarily for the secure detention of adults upon arrest.
+BSCC Types AS Administrative Station Law enforcement facilities that do not have a locked room, cell, or cuffing fixture available.
+ASC Administrative Station with Cuffing Fixture Law enforcement facilities that do not have a locked room or cell to hold adults, but do contain a cuffing fixture for the secure detention of adults.
+LU Lock Up A room or secure enclosure (locked room or cell) under the control of the sheriff or other peace officer that is primarily for the secure detention of adults upon arrest.
 A LU is NOT a local detention facility according to Penal Code Section 6031.4 and does not contain a secure perimeter around the holding area.
-JNA Juvenile No Adults A law enforcement facility that contains secure holding areas for JUVENILES ONLY.
+JNA Juvenile No Adults A law enforcement facility that contains a secure holding area (locked room or cell) for JUVENILES ONLY.
 There is no secure holding of adults in such facilities.
-P78 Pre 78 Temporary Holding Facility A detention facility that holds prisoners for less than 24 hours, is similar in physical plant layout to a Temporary Holding Facility (containing a secure perimeter) with the exception that it was constructed prior to January 1, 1978. ТН Temporary Holding Facility A Temporary Holding Facility that will NOT hold minors in secure detention within the jail facility.
-These facilities may hold minors in secure detention elsewhere in the building. ТНЈ Temporary Holding Facility A Temporary Holding Facility that will hold minors in SECURE detention WITHIN the jail facility.
-TI Type I Facility A Type I Facility that will NOT hold minors in secure detention within the jail facility.
+P78 Pre 78 Temporary Holding Facility A detention facility that holds prisoners for less than 24 hours, is similar in physical plant layout to a Temporary Holding Facility (contains a secure perimeter) with the exception that it was constructed prior to January 1, 1978. тн Temporary Holding Facility A Temporary Holding Facility that will NOT hold minors in secure detention within the jail facility.
 These facilities may hold minors in secure detention elsewhere in the building.
-TIJ Type I Facility A Type I Facility that will hold minors in SECURE detention WITHIN the jail facility.
+THJ Temporary Holding Facility (Juvenile) A Temporary Holding Facility that will hold minors in SECURE detention WITHIN the jail facility. ТІ Type I Facility A Type I Facility that will NOT hold minors in secure detention within the jail facility.
+These facilities may hold minors in secure detention elsewhere in the building.
+TIJ Type I Facility (Juvenile) A Type I Facility that will hold minors in SECURE detention WITHIN the jail facility.

-Fed Class LU LULock UpFacility will detain minors in SECURE detention in a cel locked room or on a cuffing fixture.
+Fed Class LU Lock Up Facility will detain minors in SECURE detention in a locked room, cell, or on a cuffing fixture.
 NS-LU Non Secure Lock Up Facility will NOT detain minors in secure detention.